 Located on the banks of the Grijalva river, Chiapa de Corzo was founded in 1528 by the conquistador Diego de Mazariegos.
 In colonial times, Chiapa de Corzo was the indigenous capital of Chiapas, which is why it was called the Chiapa of the Indians, as opposed to the "Chiapa of the Spaniards", San Cristobal de las Casas, which was inhabited almost entirely by Spaniards.

 La Pila: this fountain was designed and laid out by Fray Rodrigo de León, completed by another Spaniard and inaugurated in 1562.
 Its design is derived from many styles.
 The buttresses that support the dome were derived from gothic architecture of Spain.
 The brick-work of the exterior surfaces goes back to the mudéjar architecture.
 The dome which cover the building has prototypes in the Italianate renacentista style.

-A wedding in the church of the convent of Santo Domingo in Chiapa de Corzo.
+The church of the convent of Santo Domingo in Chiapa de Corzo.
 The present building is basically the one built by Pedro de Barrientos between 1576 and 1588.
 The primary walling material of the church at Chiapa de Corzo is brick.
 The preference for brick over stone may very well have been natural for the builders who must have gained their experience as craftsmen in lower Andalusia where from Islamic times brick had been a traditional material.